Bioinformatics research group

 Main research areas

-Investigating the mobility of antimicrobial resistance genes
+Investigating the mobility of antimicrobial resistance and virulence genes

 Creating and maintaining the TFLink database, an integrated gateway to access transcription factor - target gene interactions for multiple species